Maharava/Jovian_Cards/docs/confederate.md

 They are the newest "faction" on the galactic stage.
 To the Republic, they are a legal headache; to the Megacorps, they are a market to be exploited; to the Jovian Sisters, they are home.

 *   **Archetype:** Midrange / Synergy / Guerrilla / Hero-Centric
-*   **Motto:** "Free Sky, Free Void."
-*   **Visual Style:** **Space Western / Industrial + Bio-Punk.** Worn metal, repurposed mining equipment, jury-rigged starships, magnetic boots, and heavy kinetic weaponry.
-Not pretty, but it works.
-The Jovian Sisters add clean medical aesthetics, bioluminescent blues and purples, and organic high-tech visors.
+*   **Visual Style:** **Chaotic (lots of different cultures/designs) / Industrial + Bio-Punk.**

 ---

 ## Origins
 The Confederacy did not start as a nation.
-It began as a trade union of mining colonies on the moons of Jupiter and Saturn who were tired of the Republic's taxes and the Megacorps' predatory contracts.
+It began as a disparate group of settlements scattered across the Belt, the Jovian and Saturn moons.
-*   **The Catalyst:** The "Europa Incident" and the persecution of the Jovian Sisters.
-When the Republic demanded the surrender of the "mutants," the Outer Worlds refused.
-This act of defiance solidified their alliance.
+*   **The Catalyst:** The emergence of the Jovian sisters.
+Already, many settlements were banding together to form regional federations, and the moon of Callisto was approaching the status of being a united world.
+When the first Sisters appeared, there was a bounty put out by Corporations as the Republic dithered about what the children of Jupiter were.
+Cities that shielded the sisters found they were gifted advanced technologies, cutting edge research, and money from the elusive Jupiter.
+These cities became targets of other, jealous cities, and so they banded together.
+More sisters appeared, enw cities gave them shelter and citizenship and received the gifts of Jupiter, and they joined this union for mutual defence.
+By the time Europa Jovia, eldest daughter of Jupiter, was in her tenties, the Confederacy was official.
+Not all the settlements in the outer system joined the Confederacy
 *   **Independence:** They consider themselves a sovereign state.
 The Republic is still debating what they are.

-## Structure
-Unlike the Republic's rigid hierarchy, the Confederacy is a decentralized democracy.
-*   **The Council of Captains:** Decisions are made by a council of station administrators, ship captains, and settlement leaders.
-It is chaotic, loud, and often deadlock-prone, but it moves faster than the Republic.
-*   **The Militia:** There is no standing "Army."
-Every ship is a warship; every miner is a militiaman.
-When the call goes out, the "Fleet" assembles from a thousand different vectors.

 ---